-ENGLISH LANGUAGE
+- ENGLISH LANGUAGE\

-ENGLISH LITERATURE
+- ENGLISH LITERATURE\

-MATHEMATICS

-BIOLOGY

-CHEMISTRY

-PHYSICS
+- MATHEMATICS\

+- BIOLOGY\

+- CHEMISTRY\

+- PHYSICS\

-PSHE
+- PSHE

-PE AND GAMES
+- PE AND GAMES

-RELIGIOUS EDUCATION CORE
+- RELIGIOUS EDUCATION CORE

-In the subjects marked all students will study for a GCSE qualification.
+The subjects marked with \ will be studied by all students for a GCSE qualification.
 In addition to the above subjects students will study for a GCSE qualification in

-- 1. French or German or Mandarin
+- 1 French or German or Chinese

-- 2. Geography or History or RE

-- 3. Two of the following subjects:
+- 2 Geography or History or RE 3.
+Two of the following subjects:

-ART & DESIGN (FINE ART) OR (DIGITAL PHOTOGRAPHY)
+- ART & DESIGN (FINE ART)

-COMPUTER SCIENCE
+- COMPUTER SCIENCE \\

-DESIGN & TECHNOLOGY
+- DESIGN & TECHNOLOGY \\

-FOOD AND NUTRITION
+- FOOD AND NUTRITION \\

-MUSIC
+- MUSIC

-PHYSICAL EDUCATION
+- PHYSICAL EDUCATION

-A SECOND HUMANITY SUBJECT(GEOGRAPHY OR HISTORY OR RE)
+- A SECOND HUMANITY SUBJECT(GEOGRAPHY OR HISTORY OR RE)

-A SECOND LANGUAGE SUBJECT (FRENCH OR GERMAN OR MANDARIN)
+- A SECOND LANGUAGE SUBJECT (FRENCH OR GERMAN OR MANDARIN)

+The subjects marked with \\ may have limited number of places available based on number of classes allocated to the subject due to timetable constraints.

+KING EDWARD VI ASTON GCSE INFORMATION